Types of Health and Safety Risk Assessment Methods

-Depending on the results arising from the baseline risk assessment, specific aspects or issues may be highlighted and this type of risk assessment must be performed on a site, region, or even on a national basis.
+Depending on the results arising from the assessment, specific aspects or issues may be highlighted and this type of risk assessment must be performed on a site, region, or even on a national basis.

 It must be comprehensive, and it could lead to other, more in-depth studies.
 Baseline Risk assessment examples include:

 - Hygiene and health surveys for noise, illumination, ventilation, temperature, and other components.

 Issue-Based Risk Assessments

 These assessments are the result when baseline risk assessments are assessed in further detail using techniques such as Fault Tree Analysis, HAZOPs, and several others.
 This assessment will be performed as result of highlighted aspects or issues, new processes, machines, or numerous other reasons.